 The calculation of the market value is based on the maximization of welfare.
 Hence it is independent of the pricing method for balancing capacity, i.e. pay-as-bid or marginal pricing.
-The difference is that there is producer surplus for marginal pricing; whereas for pay-as-bid pricing this does not explicitly exist.
+The difference is that there is producer surplus for marginal pricing; for pay-as-bid pricing this is not explicitly part.